 Thematic Resonance: How the Ending Shatters the Beginning

 Strange Buildings begins as a collection of quirky, isolated puzzles about strange houses.
-By the final Kurihara deduction sequence, every puzzle is revealed to be a node in a nationwide conspiracy designed by one corporation to exploit guilt and sell architecture.
+By the final Kurihara deduction sequence, every puzzle becomes a node in a nationwide conspiracy.
+One corporation designed it to exploit guilt and sell architecture.

 A house is meant to be a sanctuary.
-Uketsu’s complete argument, across three novels, is that a house is only a sanctuary if the people who designed it wanted you to be safe.
+Uketsu's complete argument runs across three novels.
+A house is a sanctuary only if the people who designed it wanted you safe.
 When they did not, the walls hold the evidence.

 Structural Relational Analysis

 Files 1, 2, and 5: Isolated case studies.
-They establish the architectural anomaly pattern and plant the critical objects (the doll, the Hikura Homes name, the watermill) without context.
+They establish the architectural anomaly pattern.
+They also plant the critical objects with no context: the doll, the Hikura Homes name, the watermill.

 File 6 (The Hall of Rebirth): The structural keystone, placed dead center.
-It provides the cult’s floor plan: the ideological and architectural blueprint that makes every other case comprehensible.
+It provides the cult's floor plan.
+That plan is the ideological and architectural blueprint behind every other case.

 Files 7, 8, and 9: A triptych of intersecting perspectives.
-Three people’s accounts of the same tragedy — the Matsue fire and Naruki’s death — demonstrate that geographic proximity creates narrative density.
+Three people account for the same tragedy, the Matsue fire and Naruki's death.
+Geographic proximity creates narrative density.
 These three files are not separate cases.
 They are the same neighborhood, the same 48 hours, seen from three different upstairs windows.

 Files 10 and 11: The origin layers.
-File 10 traces the Holy Mother’s life backward to the brothel.
-File 11 confirms the cult’s reach into a present-day home that an ordinary person is currently living in.
+File 10 traces the Holy Mother's life backward to the brothel.
+File 11 confirms the cult's reach into a present-day home.
+An ordinary person lives in it now.

-Kurihara’s Deductions: The zoom-out.
+Kurihara's Deductions: The zoom-out.
 Every isolated bubble becomes a node.
-The map of Japan’s Nagano region shows eleven distinct properties, all orbiting one address: the Hall of Rebirth.
+The map of Japan's Nagano region shows eleven distinct properties.
+All of them orbit one address, the Hall of Rebirth.

-Strange Buildings is the most structural of Uketsu’s three novels in the “Strange” series.
+Strange Buildings is the most structural of Uketsu's three novels in the "Strange" series.
 It asks the reader to hold eleven separate cases in memory simultaneously and trust that they connect.
-They do, and the connection reveals something specific about how institutional power uses architecture: not just to imprison people, but to convince them that the imprisonment is their own fault, and that paying to reshape the walls will fix it.
+They do, and the connection reveals something specific about how institutional power uses architecture.
+It imprisons people.
+Worse, it convinces them that the imprisonment is their own fault.
+It sells them a wall remodel as the fix.